louispan/ghcjs-base-stub/README.md

 # Changelog

+* 0.2.0.0
+  - Added Semigroup instance to JSString for ghc 8.4.1 and base 4.11.0

+* 0.1.0.4
+  - Added Javascript.Web.Location

-* 0.1.0.0
+* 0.1.0.3
-  - Initial version with a subset of ghcjs base
+  - Added Javascript.Web.Storage

 * 0.1.0.2
   - Added JavaScript.Cast
   - Added Marshall and Callbacks

-* 0.1.0.3
-  - Added Javascript.Web.Storage

-* 0.1.0.4
+* 0.1.0.0
-  - Added Javascript.Web.Location
+  - Initial version with a subset of ghcjs base